30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Last Updated:

-To help you better plan your time in Kalbarri, I’ve broken up this guide into regional sections for the various activities in Kalbarri.
+To help you better plan your time in Kalbarri, I’ve broken up this guide into regional sections for the various activities in Kalbarri, as the attractions are quite spaced out and it’s best to optimise your plan to reduce driving time.

 You can find nice photo opportunities in Hawks Head Lookout in Kalbarri National Park.